sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 ### Introduction

-- What is programming language?
+- What is a programming language?
 - What is front-end?
 - What is back-end?
 - Introduction